nevillejackson/Unix/README.md

 The subdirectory _runit_ contains an investigation of how runit is implemented in a range of Linux distributions.
 The original itsFOSS topic is available here ad .md files

+## The S6 init system ##
+The subdirectory _s6_ contains work on the s6 init system.

+## The S6 init system with s6-66 Service Manager ##
+The subdirectory _s6-66_ contains a summary of work on the s6-66 init system, in particular what 66 does and how to use it.
 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.